-Many people know that if a dog's ears are flat against their head, it mean they're not comfortable or happy.
+Many people know that if a dog's ears are flat against their head, it may man that they are not comfortable or happy.
 However, there are many different ear positions that, in conjunction with the tail position and movement, will tell you how your dog is feeling.
-Staring directly into a dog's eyes can be threatening - brief eye contact is fine, but staring is to be avoided
+Staring directly into a dog's eyes can be threatening - brief eye contact is fine, but staring should be avoided.

-The other parts of the body to check in with are the tail, mouth, face and general body stance.
+The other parts of the body to check in terms of body language are the tail, mouth, face and general body stance.
 When you have learnt to interpret all of the different body parts individually, you can start to combine them.
 The overall picture of the dog will reveal a great deal about how they are feeling.
 This will make life better for both you and your dog.